-I'm a Speech and Language Therapist based on Harley Street who specialises in stammering.
+I'm a Speech and Language Therapist based in Central London who specialises in stammering.
 I grew up with a stammer, which is what led me into this career.
 Please take a look at this short film about my work.

 My stammer first emerged when I was 6 or 7, causing significant distress.
 Reading aloud and any kind of public speaking was a nightmare!
 I never saw a Speech Therapist for my difficulty, but I sometimes wonder how different my experience of school would have been if I had.